Combodo/iTop/readme.txt

 1. ABOUT THIS RELEASE
    ==================
-Thank you for downloading the twelfth packaged release of iTop.
+Thank you for downloading the 13th packaged release of iTop.
-This version is a major release, with a new datamodel, editable dashboards and user customizable lists.
+This version is a major release, with a new datamodel, editable dashboards, user customizable lists and user shortcuts.

-A wiki is available: https://sourceforge.net/apps/mediawiki/itop/index.php?title=ITop_Documentation Additional documentation can be downloaded from the link above:
+A wiki is available: http://www.combodo.com/wiki Additional documentation can be downloaded from the link above:
  - User guide
  - Administrator guide